justschen/minecraft/README.md

 # Voxel Sandbox — Three.js Flow (Minecraft-style)

-A browser-based, Minecraft-style voxel sandbox that runs with **no build step**, **offline**, and previews in VS Code's **Simple Browser**.
+A browser-based, Minecraft-style voxel sandbox that runs with **no build step**, **offline**, and previews in VS Code's **Integrated Browser**.
 This README documents an architecture/flow that works — read it before building, or hand it to the agent as grounding context alongside `/minecraft-plan`.

 > **Stack:** plain **Three.js** (vendored, ES modules via import map).
 No bundler, no framework.